Nianyi-GSND-Projects/GSND-5110-GP1/Concept Document/Concept Document.typ

 == Visual Guidance

-Inspired by _Mirror's Edge_'s excellent visual guidance design (@fig:mirrors-edge), _Nianyi_ decided that it should be a good idea to mark all interactable elements with an indentifying color.
+Inspired by _Mirror's Edge_'s excellent visual guidance design (@fig:mirrors-edge), _Nianyi_ decided that it should be a good idea to mark all interactable elements with an identifying color.
 Red was chosen as the color.

 With this being applied, it is easy to see in one glance the type of any door: